How to Interface oled display with Esp32 ?

 In this case, we are using the I2C communication protocol.
 The ESP32’s most appropriate pins for I2C communication are GPIO 22 and GPIO 21.

-Use the following GPIOs using an OLED display that supports SPI communication protocol.
+Use the following GPIOs if you are using an OLED display that supports SPI communication protocol.

 Monochrome 0.96” OLED Display Pinout Diagram